Sodium percarbonate

 Sodium percarbonate or sodium carbonate peroxide is an inorganic compound with the formula 2 Na2CO3 * 3 H2O2.
-It is an adduct of sodium carbonate ("soda ash" or "washing soda") and hydrogen peroxide (that is, a perhydrate).
+It is an addition compound, specifically a co-crystal, formed by sodium carbonate ("soda ash" or "washing soda") and hydrogen peroxide (that is, a perhydrate).
 It is a colorless, crystalline, hygroscopic, and water-soluble solid.
 It is sometimes abbreviated as SPC.
 It contains 32.5% by weight of hydrogen peroxide.

 The product is used in some eco-friendly bleaches and other cleaning products.

 History

 Sodium percarbonate was first prepared in 1899 by the Russian chemist Sebastian Moiseevich Tanatar (7 October 1849 – 30 November 1917).

 Structure

 At room temperature, solid sodium percarbonate has the orthorhombic crystal structure, with the Cmca crystallographic space group.
 The structure changes to Pbca as the crystals are cooled below about −30 C.

 Chemistry

 Dissolved in water, sodium percarbonate yields a mixture of hydrogen peroxide, sodium cations (Na+), and carbonate (CO3(2-)).